ryashpal/EHR-QC-Demo-Tutorial/docs/source/index.rst

 Using EHR-QC to preprocess electronic medical records for data modelling
 ========================================================================

-This tutorial is presented at the AI+Care conference 2023.
+This tutorial is presented at the;

+* AI+Care conference 2023
+* Health Informatics and Knowledge Management (HIKM'24)

 Overview
 --------